jplhomer/site/src/posts/shopify-one-year.md

 Before I joined Shopify, I'd determined that my next career goals were roughly the following:

-1. Build something cool and new with experimental technology, like JavaScript or edge computing
+1. Build something cool and new with experimental technology, like JavaScript or edge computing.
-2. Gain the respect of my peers for my work
+2. Gain the respect of my peers for my the work I do.
-3. Make an impact and be recognized for that impact by company leadership
+3. Make an impact and be recognized for that impact by company leadership.

 In December 2021, I started on the performance team.
 We focused on measuring and improving the speed of Shopify's online stores — *and there are a bunch of online stores*.